Implications of GDPR for Businesses

 In India public consultation around drafting a new data privacy regulation is underway while Singapore too is looking at making changes to the Personal Data Protection regulations.

-On May 25, 2018, the General Data Protection Regulation (GDPR) act will be in force two years after its adoption and four years after it was first proposed.
+From May 25, 2018, the General Data Protection Regulation (GDPR) act has been in force two years after its adoption and four years after it was first proposed.
 The GDPR seeks to give the data controlling power back to the citizens while guarding their right to privacy.
 The GDPR replaces the Data Protection Directive of 1995 and applies to all citizens in the European Union.

 The GDPR affects businesses within the European Union as well as those outside of EU that deal with data of EU citizens.
 Data controllers are required to comply with the GDPR regulations in terms of why and how the data is used while the processor carries out data processing.
 Any profit oriented business could be the controller of data while the processor could be an IT firm such as IT Support London services.